10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 “When you look in textbooks about the poisonous principles of plants, each plant has the ability to poison a number of different systems in the body,” says veterinarian Dr. David Neck.

-10 Common House and Garden Plants that are Toxic to Dogs
+10 Common House and Garden Plants Toxic to Dogs

 Researchers in Italy have found that dogs are the most commonly poisoned pet species.
 Certain plants can cause your dog to exhibit symptoms ranging from respiratory problems to vomiting to a loss of consciousness.